Hinge non-Hermitian skin effect in the single-particle properties of a strongly correlated f-electron system: results

 In Fig.~\ref{fig:pbc_vs_obc}, we show the eigenvalues of the effective Hamiltonian using PBC in the $x$ direction and compare the results obtained using OBC and PBC in the $y$ direction.
 In Fig.~\ref{fig:pbc_vs_obc}(a) and \ref{fig:pbc_vs_obc}(b), we fix the momentum in the $x$ direction to $k_x=-0.5$, specifying a path that intersects a branch cut between a pair of EPs when changing the $y$ direction.
 In Fig.~\ref{fig:pbc_vs_obc}(c) and \ref{fig:pbc_vs_obc}(d), we use $k_x=-1$, specifying a path that does not intersect a branch cut between two EPs.
 In Fig.~\ref{fig:pbc_vs_obc}(a) and \ref{fig:pbc_vs_obc}(c), we show the imaginary part of the eigenvalues over the real part.
 The black points denote the PBC spectrum, and the green points denote the OBC spectrum with $40$ sites in the $y$ direction.
 In Fig.~\ref{fig:pbc_vs_obc}(b) and \ref{fig:pbc_vs_obc}(d), we furthermore show the winding of the spectrum around a reference energy $E_0( \in \mathbb{C})$ defined as

 which is related to the winding number as

 For $k_x=-0.5$ [see Fig.~\ref{fig:pbc_vs_obc}(a)], we see that there are PBC bands connecting the bulk bands for $\text{Re}(E)/\vert t_z\vert<-0.4$ with the bulk bands $\text{Re}(E)/\vert t_z\vert >0.4$.
 These bands clearly form a loop structure, i.e., a point gap opens.
 We have confirmed that the eigenstates forming this loop structure for $\vert \text{Re}(E)\vert/\vert t_z\vert<0.4$ are located on the $z$ surface and that the bottom and top layers contribute to these eigenstates.
 The layer dependence of the eigenstates in this region is thereby similar to the eigenstates shown in Fig.~\ref{fig:EP}(b).
 To confirm the topological point gap, we calculate the winding in Fig.~\ref{fig:pbc_vs_obc}(b) for a reference energy ($E_0/\vert t_z\vert=-1.6i$) located inside this point gap.
 We see that the winding number becomes $-2$ for this reference energy.
 This winding number indicates a winding of eigenvalues on the top and bottom $z$ surfaces.
-A winding number of $-2$ is consistent with the fact that these eigenstates are located on the bottom and top surfaces and that both surfaces contribute.
+We note that the effective Hamiltonian fulfills reflection symmetry in the $z$-direction.
+A winding number of $-2$ is thus consistent with the fact that these eigenstates are located on the bottom and top surfaces and that both surfaces contribute.
 Having confirmed the existence of a nontrivial point-gap topology in the energy spectrum, we expect the emergence of the NHSE.\cite{PhysRevLett.124.086801} Analyzing the OBC spectrum for $k_x=-0.5$, we see that this loop structure collapses to a single line in the energy spectrum.
 This sensitivity of the energy spectrum on the boundary conditions is one of the characteristics of the NHSE.

 Before analyzing the OBC eigenstates for $k_x=-0.5$, we show the data for $k_x=-1$, which corresponds to a path that does not pass in between a pair of EPs.
 In Fig.~\ref{fig:pbc_vs_obc}(c), we see that for $k_x=-1$ bulk bands above $\text{Re}(E)/\vert t_z\vert>0.5$ are not connected to bulk bands $\text{Re}(E)/\vert t_z\vert<-0.5$.
 Accordingly, the winding around the reference energy ($E_0/\vert t_z\vert=-1.6i$) becomes zero.
 Thus, we expect the absence of the NHSE.
 However, for OBC, there are several states for $-0.4<\text{Re}(E)/\vert t_z\vert<0.4$.
 These eigenstates are unrelated to the NHSE but originate in the Hermitian noninteracting Hamiltonian, as we demonstrate in Appendix~\ref{appendix_A}.